 The Company has an incentive stock option plan with 78,000 shares of common stock reserved for selected senior officers.
 At December 31, 1999, 43,000 shares are available for grant.
 The Company also has a nonqualified stock option plan with 87,000 shares of common stock reserved for the Board of Directors.
 All options under the nonqualified plan were granted in 1997.
 The options are granted at the greater of the book value or fair market value of the Company's common stock on the date of grant.
 If the optionee owns shares of the Company representing more than 10% of the total combined voting power, then the price shall not be less than 110% of the fair market value of such shares on the date the option is granted.
-The nonqualified stock options are exercisable in warying amounts upon grant at the discretion of the administrative committee.
-These options will expire ten years from the grant date.
+The nonqualified stock options are exercisable inmediately upon grant and the incentive stock options are exercisable in varying amounts upon grant at the discretion of the grant date.
 Other pertinent information related to the options is as follows: